ect123/ect123.github.io/info.md

 &nbsp;

-My name is Evan Thornberry and this is my Swiss Army site.
-I'll post about my experiences working with library map and GIS services and resources.
+Here's my [CV](#).
+If you need more info, send me an email: evanthornberry at gmail.

 This site was built with [Jekyll](https://jekyllrb.com/), and uses [Monochrome](https://github.com/dyutibarma/monochrome).
+Thank you GitHub for the free hosting.

 &nbsp;